Quick Start Guides

 The devices page can be toggled between the default table or a tile-based view, using the buttons on the right of the toolbar.

-The selection below describes the controls, see Updating Firmware for more information on the firmware update process.
+The section below describes the controls and features of Firmware, and the firmware update process.

 Active only when one or more online and authenticated devices are selected.
-Identify flashes an LED on the selected devices for 60 seconds.
+Identify flashes a white LED on the selected devices for 60 seconds.
 This helps confirm the right physical device is being selected before any further configuration and proves that network communication is working as expected.

 Active only when one or more offline devices are selected.
 Allows offline devices to be removed from the list if these are not likely to be connected again.